Meet the Lupus Researcher Working to Save Children’s Lives

 As a lupus researcher funded by the Lupus Foundation of America, Kathleen Sullivan, MD, PhD and her lab at the Children’s Hospital of Philadelphia are working to develop a home test to assess kidney function in children.
 If successful this new, non-invasive diagnostic tool for pediatric lupus nephritis would help children avoid the need for a painful and invasive kidney biopsy.

-Up to 80% of children with lupus will develop lupus nephritis.
+Over half of children with lupus will develop lupus nephritis.
 If not adequately controlled, lupus nephritis can lead to kidney failure, the need for chronic dialysis or kidney transplantation, and even death.

 Dr. Sullivan’s work aims to use the results of urine tests to establish the foundation of a novel lab test that can predict early flares and tissue damage for early intervention.

 Your donation will help develop more accurate tests, discover better treatments, and find a cure.